Austedo: 7 things you should know

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 4. Bottom Line

-- Austedo may be used to treat Huntington’s chorea and tardive dyskinesia and works by blocking the action of VMAT2 which is a protein that controls the transfer of chemical messengers between nerves in the brain.
-Extreme drowsiness, diarrhea, dry mouth, a runny or stuffy nose, and fatigue are the main side effects and it interacts with several different drugs.
+- Austedo may be used to treat Huntington’s chorea or tardive dyskinesia and works by blocking the action of VMAT2 which is a protein that controls the transfer of chemical messengers between nerves in the brain.
+Extreme drowsiness, diarrhea, dry mouth, a runny or stuffy nose, and fatigue are the main side effects and it interacts with several drugs.

 - Take Austedo exactly as prescribed by your doctor.
 Do not take larger or smaller dosages or for longer than recommended.
 Do not stop suddenly without your doctor's advice.

 - Take the tablets with food and with a large glass of water.
 Austedo is usually taken once or twice a day.

 - Swallow the tablets whole do not crush, chew, or break the tablet.
 If you have difficulty swallowing, tell your doctor.
 If you forget a dose, take the missed dose as soon as you can.
 If it is almost time for your next dose, then skip the missed dose.